zieg8301/nhl_goal_light/README.md

 ### Delay

 I've teste my code while watching Rogers Gamecenter Live and the stream seems to be a bit delayed, so I added a delay to my code to make the goal horn start later.
 You will be prompted to enter a delay that works with your stream.

+***
+### WeMo Support

+This fork currently has rudimentary WeMo Support.
+Requires Ouimeaux: http://ouimeaux.readthedocs.io/en/latest/.
+Once Ouimeaux is configured, alter lines 36 and 43 in lib/light.py to reflect the name of the desired WeMo device you would like to trigger.
+WeMo triggering works in parallel with GPIO triggering currently.